St. Peter's Lutheran Church and School: School history

 This seemingly overwhelming schedule of classes, and variety of subjects to be taught by a single teacher, required much cooperation from the parents as well as very strict discipline of the students.
 It usually fell to the mothers to help the children with daily memorization work; homework in most subjects was also on a daily basis.

 Strict discipline meant "no talking aloud without permission, ask permission to get up from your seat, no whispering, no turning around, no gum chewing, just sit and study".
 Minor infractions meant writing "lines 10-25" a certain number of times.
 Major offenses could mean writing 100-200 "lines", staying in at recess or lunch hour, or for the incorrigible ones, punishment could mean being sent out to cut a willow branch and it would then be used to spank the child.

 Christmas Eve was a time of great expectation, even as it is today.
 Hours had been spent in preparation for the church program; songs had to be rehearsed, recitations memorized.
 At the end of the service, the trustees distributed a candy bag to each child.
 The contents were usually a small paper bag of hard candy, chocolate drops, and sugar cream candy, while the large bag held an assortment of unshelled nuts.

 Before electricity was installed, the Christmas tree was trimmed with candles.
 Trustees were assigned to sit near the tree with buckets of sand, in case the tree caught fire.

 The school built in 1875 remained in use until 1954.
 The brick building was one large school room.
 There was a pot bellied stove in the northwest comer to provide heat and as many desks as required to accommodate the fluctuating number of students.
 The unheated entrance was used as a cloak room.
 There was no indoor plumbing; two "little houses" complete with Sears catalogs served as "Johnny on the Spot".
 Students were also responsible for chores around the school.
 The girls took turns sweeping the room; the boys provided wood for the stove, removed ashes, and also carried water from the well to the water container.

 By the late 1940s, it became increasingly apparent that the old school was inadequate to serve the increasing number of students and the changing requirements in the educational system.
 The present school was dedicated in 1954 under the leadership of Reverend Martin Pempeit.
 Mrs. Pempeit and Miss Williams were the first teachers in the new school.

 Subsequently, over the years the scope and size of St. Peter's Christian Day School has changed and increased to include foreign languages, home economics, and computer science.
 Present enrollment is 108 students, five full-time teachers, three part-time teachers, two part-time teachers aides, one part-time secretary and one part-time principal.
 The grades range from pre-school through grade 8.
-Parents and parishioners alike continue their commitment to provide an excellent educational opportunity for the children.